Shlock Rock: History

+Prior to the band's formation, the term "shlock rock" had been used ironically in a "rock-and-roll glossary" and to describe shock rocker Alice Cooper.
+Solomon chose the band's name because "'Shlock' means secondhand, and half the music we play is secondhand rock with new words."

 According to Solomon, in December 1985, Lenny and the band "rented the 39th Street Music studio in New York for two weeks from midnight to 8:00am as it was the only time slot they could afford."
-Their first album was under the name "Schlock Rock" and titled "Learning is Good".
+The first album by Shlock Rock was titled "Learning is Good".
 It was released in January 1986.

 The original Shlock Rock band consisted of Lenny Solomon (keyboards, vocals), Yonah Lloyd (guitar), Gary Wallin (drums), Mark Skier (bass), Mark Infield (saxophone, keyboards, percussion), and Danny Block (saxophone, violin).
 It has since gone on to include the "Jewish Rapper" Etan G, as well as Roy Weinberger on drums, Mo Shapiro on guitar and Rami Strosberg on saxophone.
 On tour, the band uses local musicians, except for Solomon and Etan G.

 In March 2009, Shlock Rock released their 31st album “No Limits” online.
 It was offered in a pay-what-you-want format at a minimum download price of $1 for the twelve-song album.
 Customers who paid the retail price ($15), or more, also received the CD upon its release in December 2009.
 The album was recorded in Haworth, New Jersey.
 "I wrote twelve songs in four days from my house in Israel," Solomon stated, "I love these songs and want everyone to have them."
 The offer ran until March 28 (Passover of that year).
 The band released its official video for "Another Door Opens" from the album in July.

 In 2011, the band released Shabbat in Liverpool, "adapting Shabbat services to the tunes of Lennon and McCartney."

+A 2024 documentary about the band and its leader, “The King of Shlock", won best short at Jerusalem's Maale Film School's festival.
+Though Solomon was absent for health reasons, the win was received by the crowd with cheers of “Keep on Shlockin’!”
+The film was featured at the 2025 Doc Aviv film festival.
+In the film, Jewish rapper Etan G. says Solomon belongs in the 'Mount Rushmore of Jewish music' with Mordechai Ben David, Avraham Fried, and Shlomo Carlebach.

 Musical style and hit songs

 Shlock Rock parodies popular secular songs, substituting new, Jewish religious-themed lyrics for the originals, and is "best known for songs that educate and entertain through parody."
+According to Solomon, the band pays licensing fees to originators for every parody album, though it is unclear if this is legally required.